DzikuVx/QuadMeUp_Crossbow/README.md

 **TX** sends `PING` frame with curent `micros`.
 If **RX** receives `PING` frame, it respons its payload as `PONG` frame.

+# RSSI

+1. Receiver RSSI for the last received packet is injected as channel 11
+1. RSSI is scaled in **dB**, NOT **percent**
+1. RSSI 0 in flight controller means 40dB RSSI in RF chip on last packet received
+1. RSSI 100 in flight controller means 140dB RSSI in RF chip on last packet received
+1. Rule of thumb: to increase distance twice you need 6dB assuming nothing else will interfere
+1. If at 100m RSSI is 40, at 200m should be around 34
+1. I had successful flight with RSSI below `15`
+1. With correct antennas, at 1km RSSI should be around `20`

 # OpenTX setup

 OpenTX 2.2.1 or newer is required with enabled **External RF** SBUS.